AckerlyXu/heima/articles/backup/backup-azure-microsoft-azure-backup.md

     ![Azure Backup Server](./media/backup-azure-microsoft-azure-backup/final-install/venus-installation-screen.png)

 When the installation step has completed, the product's desktop icons will have been created as well.
 Just double-click the icon to launch the product.

 ### Add backup storage

 The first backup copy is kept on storage attached to the Azure Backup Server machine.
 For more information about adding disks, see [Configure storage pools and disk storage](https://technet.microsoft.com/zh-cn/library/hh758075.aspx).

+> [!NOTE]
-> [AZURE.NOTE] You need to add backup storage even if you plan to send data to Azure.
+> You need to add backup storage even if you plan to send data to Azure.
 In the current architecture of Azure Backup Server, the Azure Backup vault holds the *second* copy of the data while the local storage holds the first (and mandatory) backup copy.

 ## 4. Network connectivity